GTMStack

 Key metrics: Connection acceptance rate (25-40%), message response rate (10-20% for warm connections), profile view-to-connection rate.

 Critical success factors: A strong personal profile (the prospect will check), genuine personalization in connection requests, and value-first messaging.
-Automated LinkedIn outreach at scale risks account restrictions — proceed carefully.
+Automated LinkedIn outreach at scale risks account restrictions.
+We’ve seen three SDR accounts get permanently banned in the past year from aggressive automation.
+Proceed carefully.

 SMS